-DC lobbyist charged with failing to file as foreign agent
+DC lobbyist admits to failing to file as a foreign agent

-WASHINGTON (AP) - A business associate of a key figure in the investigation into former Trump campaign chairman Paul Manafort has been charged with failing to register as a foreign agent, federal prosecutors in Washington said Friday.
+WASHINGTON (AP) - A business associate of a key figure in the investigation into former Trump campaign chairman Paul Manafort pleaded guilty Friday to failing to register as a foreign agent.

-W. Samuel Patten was expected to appear in court later in the day.

-Patten was charged by way of a criminal information, a document that can only be filed with a defendant’s consent and that typically signals a guilty plea is planned.
+W. Samuel Patten entered his plea in federal court in Washington, shortly after prosecutors released a four-page charging document that accused him of performing lobbying and consulting work in the United States and Ukraine but failing to register as a foreign agent as required by the Justice Department.

 Patten was a business associate of Konstantin Kilimnik, a man U.S. authorities have said has ties to Russian intelligence.

 Kilimnik worked closely with Manafort, who was found guilty this month of eight financial counts.
-Kilimnik also is a co-defendant in a pending case against Manafort in Washington that accuses them both of witness tampering.
+Kilimnik also is a co-defendant in a pending case against Manafort in Washington, brought by special counsel Robert Mueller’s team, that accuses them both of witness tampering.

+The Patten case was referred by Mueller’s team to the United States attorney’s office in Washington, which is handling it.
+Andrew Weissmann, one of the lead Mueller team attorneys in the Manafort prosecution, was seen at court Friday ahead of Patten’s appearance

 Court papers don’t refer to Kilimnik by name, but say Patten worked with a Russian national on lobbying and political consulting services.